Airport Shopping in Barbados

-During 2004 – 2006, GAIA (www.gaia.bb) underwent a US$150 million extensive expansion and renovation programme to enhance its terminal operations and cater to the increasing aircraft and passenger arrivals to Barbados.
-This (of course) included an exciting increase in facilities for airport shoppers to take full advantage of.
+During 2004 – 2006, GAIA (www.gaia.bb) underwent a US$150 million extensive expansion and renovation program to enhance its terminal operations and cater to the increasing aircraft and passenger arrivals to Barbados, which included a larger facility for airport shoppers.

-As a result, GAIA now provides an even wider variety of duty free shopping options for travellers in both the Arrivals Terminal and the Departure Lounge than ever before.
+As a result, Barbados now provides an even wider variety of duty-free shopping options for travelers in both the Arrivals the Departure Lounge than ever before.

 Shopping At GAIA

-Unlike other countries, you can benefit from Barbados’ duty free bargains as soon as you arrive on the island.
+Unlike other countries, you can benefit from Barbados’ duty-free bargains as soon as you arrive on the island.
 After clearing Immigration, you’ll see a Cave Shepherd store in the Arrivals Terminal, right next to the baggage claim.
-Here, you can shop for tobacco, alcohol and perfumes at up to 40% off US retail prices, and set the tone for a wonderful holiday.
+Here, you can shop for confectionery, alcohol, and perfumes at up to 40% off US retail prices, and set the tone for an enjoyable holiday.

 The airport’s Departure Lounge also offers shopping options like a convenience store for any items you may need on your flight, as well as any last minute purchases before you set off on your journey.

-For some serious duty free options at GAIA, we recommend visiting the outlets of Diamonds International, the largest direct-to-the-customer diamond dealer in world selling fine jewellery and watches, as well as Colombian Emeralds International, selling duty free jewellery and designer watches.
+For some serious duty-free options at GAIA, we recommend visiting the outlets of Diamonds International, the largest direct-to-the-customer diamond dealer in the world selling fine jewelry and watches, as well as Colombian Emeralds International, selling duty-free jewelry and designer watches.

-GAIA also houses a branch of Bijoux Terner selling ladies fashion accessories like watches, jewellery, hats, bags, belts and wallets for the bargain duty free price of US$10 on everything in the store!
+GAIA also houses a branch of Bijoux Terner selling ladies fashion accessories like watches, jewelry, hats, bags, belts and wallets for the bargain duty-free price of US$10 on everything in the store!

-Also in the Departure Lounge, the Cricket Legends of Barbados shop offers travellers unique duty free cricket and sports memorabilia, and some great gifts options.
+Also in the Departure Lounge, the Cricket Legends of Barbados shop offers travelers unique tax-free cricket and sports memorabilia, and some great gifts options.

-The Departure Lounge is also home to a variety of other duty free stores selling liquor such as rum, whiskey, brandy, and vodka.
-There are also tobacco products on sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
+The Departure Lounge is also home to a variety of other duty-free stores selling liquor such as rum, whiskey, brandy, and vodka.
+There are also tobacco products for sale, such as leading US and UK brand cigarettes and Cuban cigars, at very reasonable prices.
 You can pick up international fragrances, skin care, and cosmetics, as well as chocolate, at these stores.
-Within Barbados’ airport, these stores include Runway Duty Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).
+Within Barbados’ airport, these stores include Runway Duty-Free, Runway Beauty, the Refinery Limited, and the Barbados Agricultural Development and Marketing Corporation (BADMC).